IMCES Usage Guide

 • To keep an overview about the active people at the IMCES, every new user has to submit an own registration form.

-• If your work will include handling of living organisms belonging to biosafety level 1 or 2, genetically modified or not, please indicate that in the application form and strictly follow the respective IMCES rules which you find in the chapter, below.
+• If your work will include handling of living organisms belonging to biosafety level 1 or 2, genetically modified or not, please indicate that in the application form and strictly follow the respective IMCES rules which you find in the section below.

 • We request to receive all necessary application forms as signed and scanned digital copy via email, before you start your first activities at the IMCES.